Model / Model-Family Provider SupraScore Filtered Score Coverage

 Benches with $\operatorname{BenchScore}(b) = 0$ (zero difficulty, zero quality, etc.) are excluded from both numerator and denominator.
 They contribute nothing in either direction — neither help nor hurt.

-Step 5 — The coverage-share shrinkage
+Step 5 — Evidence confidence

-If $W_m = W^\star$ the shrinkage factor is exactly $1$ (the most-covered model has no self-penalty).
-If $W_m = \tfrac{1}{4} W^\star$ the factor is $\sqrt{0.25} = 0.5$ — quarter coverage costs you half your score.
+If $E_m = E^\star$ the confidence factor is exactly $1$ (the highest-evidence model has no self-penalty).
+If $E_m = \tfrac{1}{4} E^\star$ the factor is $\sqrt{0.25} = 0.5$ — the estimate moves halfway from neutral 50 toward the model's weighted mean.

 Each bench is rated on a 1–5 scale on five orthogonal axes.
 The first four feed quality; the fifth is difficulty.

-- Relevance — does it measure something useful for real-world model use?
+• Relevance — does it measure something useful for real-world model use?
 High = meaningful task.
 Low = trivia, toy puzzles.

-- Contamination Resistance — how sure are we the test set wasn't in the training data?
+• Contamination Resistance — how sure are we the test set wasn't in the training data?
 High = held-out, rotating, freshly generated.
 Low = scraped from the public web before model release.

-- Discriminability — does it separate weak from strong models?
+• Discriminability — does it separate weak from strong models?
 High = wide score spread.
 Low = everyone scores 95–100.

-- Reproducibility — can two independent runs reach the same conclusion?
+• Reproducibility — can two independent runs reach the same conclusion?
 High = deterministic, well-specified.
 Low = vague setup, judge-LLM, hand-graded.

-- Difficulty — how much general intelligence does it actually probe?
+• Difficulty — how much general intelligence does it actually probe?
 1 = trivial.
 5 = approaches frontier capability.

 Quality is the mean of the first four × 20: